Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 Do not skip dinner.
 Eat at 5 PM even if it feels too early.
 Hungry kids in a crowd at 11 PM is the worst possible combination.

-Do not try to take the metro within 90 minutes of the fireworks ending.
+Do not try the metro within 90 minutes of the fireworks ending.
 Walk a long way first.

 The Memory Worth Making